SoWeBegin/MicrovoltsEmulator/README.md

 https://github.com/user-attachments/assets/24b7a12a-517d-42a9-9554-fe90d8a9f5a9

+## Contributions
+Contributors are always appreciated.
+- Feel free to open a new Issue if you find new bugs or missing features (i.e. possible enhancements).
+- If you are able to fix an existing bug, feel free to apply it and make a merge request.
+I will look into it ASAP.

 ## Reasons for open-sourceness
 - Give an idea on how the emulator is written, and possibly inspire new people to create their own better version.
 - Learning purposes.